E-commerce

 Dynamic pricing

-Some sectors adjust prices based on competition or demand: rule design and customer transparency are sensitive; avoid perceptions of abusive discrimination.
+Some sectors adjust prices according to competition or demand: the rule design and customer transparency are sensitive; avoid perceptions of unfair discrimination.

 Catalog and pricing errors

-A data-entry error or a bad automated exchange rate can publish an aberrant price: safeguards (floor price, human validation beyond a % variance) limit media and financial exposure.
+A data entry error or a bad automated exchange rate can publish an aberrant price: safeguards (floor, human validation beyond an % deviation) limit media and financial exposure.

-Automation of replenishment (minimum thresholds, economic order quantities) and stockout/overstock alerts reduce lost sales and tied-up inventory.
+Automated replenishment (minimum thresholds, economic order quantities) and alerts for stockouts / overstock reduce lost sales and capital tied up.

 Multi-channel